Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

 \subsection{Implementation of syndrome extraction circuits}

 We construct optimal-depth syndrome extraction circuits for the tricycle codes presented.
 Denote the data qubit sectors as $D_1$, $D_2$, $D_3$, the Z-check sectors as $Z_1$, $Z_2$, $Z_3$, and the X-check sector as $X$.
-Our construction is displayed in \cref{fig::implementation}a, where each CNOT symbol represents a parallel group of physical CNOTs between a check sector and a data sector, associated to a specific permutation.
+Our construction for $4-4-4$ codes is displayed in \cref{fig::implementation}a, where each CNOT symbol represents a parallel group of physical CNOTs between a check sector and a data sector, associated with a specific permutation.
 For example, the first CNOT symbol corresponds to CNOTs from the $i$-th X-check to the $j$-th qubit in $D_3$ whenever the $(i,j)$ entry of $\mathbf{C}_1^T$ is 1.
 Since $\mathbf{C}_1^T$ is a permutation matrix, there is one and only one $j$ for each $i$.
 The circuit achieves the optimal CNOT depth of 12.
-For a proof of correctness and applications of this construction in other settings, see \cref{sec::tricycle_scheduling_method}.
+The construction consists of five stages represented by colors.
+For the $4-4-2$ and $4-2-2$ codes, the overall stage structure is preserved, although some stages contain fewer layers.
+The design allows certain degrees of freedom: specifically, how to assign the matrices $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ to the stages, as well as the order of layers within each stage.
+These degrees of freedom lead to 1728 possible circuits for the $4-2-2$ codes.
+An exhaustive search across these 1728 circuits was performed, from which we select the circuit with the highest noise-suppression for each code in the circuit-noise simulation results of \cref{sec::noise_sim}.
+For the general construction and a proof of its correctness, see \cref{sec::tricycle_scheduling_method}.

 The syndrome extraction circuit can be implemented on either fixed architectures with all required couplings fabricated~\cite{wang2025demonstrationlowoverheadquantumerror}, or on reconfigurable architectures with physical qubit permutation~\cite{bluvstein2022quantum, evered2023high, bluvstein2024logical, sales2025experimental, bluvstein2025architectural, chiu2025continuousoperationcoherent3000qubit, scholl2021quantum, quantinuum23racetrack, ma2023high, gyger24continuous, bedalov2024faulttolerantoperationmaterialsscience, reichardt2025faulttolerantquantumcomputationneutral}.
 Here, we focus on reconfigurable neutral atom arrays.